A World Heritage Site with Historic Monuments, Museums, and Stunning View

 There are two hotels near Szentháromság tér:

-- a luxury hotel: Hilton Hotel (Hess András tér 1-3.) and
+- a luxury hotel: Hilton Budapest Hotel (Hess András tér 1-3.) and

 Admission to the upper-level lookout terrace:

-As part of the renovations, the Fishermen’s Bastion was added in 1905.
+As part of the renovations of the castle, the neo-Roman Fishermen’s Bastion was added between 1895 and 1902.

 47.50018° N, 019.03408° E